Applied Microbiology International (UK-AMI)

 Our mission is to be the voice of applied microbiology, promoting the science of microbiology in its application to the environment, human and animal health, agriculture and industry.

-As a member of the Society for Applied Microbiology you join a prestigious and diverse collective membership that has a powerful voice in raising the profile of applied microbiology.
-Together with its members SfAM can ensure the applications of microbiology have an impact on the global challenges and issues that are important to all.
+As a member of Applied Microbiology International (AMI) you join a prestigious and diverse collective membership that has a powerful voice in raising the profile of applied microbiology.
+Together with its members AMI can ensure the applications of microbiology have an impact on the global challenges and issues that are important to all.

 Membership location: international